 The ‘Win At All Cost’ Mindset

-I am pretty sure there are many athletes and coaches out there who still believe that having a “Win At All Cost” mindset is something to be admired and developed.
-For those who understand the downside of an obsession about winning (outcomes) it is far less appealing of course.
-The irony is that very few of world’s best try to literally win at all cost.
-It was their obsession about effort and their training processes that got them to the top.
-We are much less likely to hear about the athletes, coaches and performers who had / have a Win At All Cost way of thinking.
-Why not?
-Most of them crumble under the weight of frustration and pressure well before the become newsworthy.
+I know for a fact there are many athletes and coaches out there who still believe that having a “Win At All Cost” mindset is something to be admired and developed.
+For those who understand the downside of an obsession with winning (outcomes), it is far less appealing.
+The irony is that very few of the world’s best try to literally win at all costs.
+Most of the time, it’s more of a ‘win at some cost’ type of mentality.

 It’s Fine To Want To Win But …

-As always, you if feel like you’d benefit from a professional helping hand then get in touch.
+As always, if you feel like you’d benefit from a professional helping hand, then get in touch.
 You can either complete the Contact Us form here or just send an email to [email protected].
 We will try to respond in less than 48 hours.